 Being a relative newbie, I’ve relied heavily on blogs, tweets, articles, chats, notes, quotes, and pretty much every other form of communication you can find on the internet.
 There’s a world of authors who have gone before me, paving the way and leaving behind breadcrumbs of excellent advice.
 So many of them are willing to share information and even answer questions posed by total strangers online.
 I hope I can become a part of that legacy one day.

 As I’ve previously discussed, my process will always be a work in progress.
 But I’ve fine-tuned the way I’m getting started with my books, and it’s worked out well for me so far.
 I thought I’d shared the resources I’ve found most helpful.
 Bear in mind, many of these resources look romance genre-specific, but they’re applicable to a broad range of styles.
 Plus, most of the sources I’m noting have resources for other genres, too.

 - Michael Hauge’s Workshop: Combining Emotional Journeys and External Plots via Jami Gold

 - I love all of Jami Gold’s resources (as you’ll see), but this blog post is where I prefer to start.

 - The Hero’s Journey for Romance Writers via The Indie Voice

 - This is my second go-to.
-I love the elements of the Hero’s Journey, and this particular method keeps my head straight about how those elements can be applied to romance.
+I like the elements of the Hero’s Journey and this particular method keeps my head straight about how those elements can be applied to romance.

 - Romance Arcs via Fantasy, Futuristic, and Paranormal Chapter of the RWA

 - This is where I head next.
-I like to double-check myself on keeping the romantic arc in my story as strong as possible.
+I like to double-check myself on keeping the romantic arc of my story as strong as possible.